Automattic/jetpack/readme.txt

 * Widget Visibility: fix issues with visibility on taxonomy pages. #6326
 * WordPress.com REST API: fix PHP errors when editing items via the WordPress.com interface. #6279
 * WordPress.com REST API: avoid some authentication errors in specific scenarios when using third-party apps to interact with your WordPress site, via the WordPress.com REST API. #6451
+* WordPress.com REST API: avoid permission errors when trying to preview edited posts in the WordPress.com editor. #6530

 = 4.6 =